PacoReinaCampo/SoC-RTOS/doc/book/chapters/chapter9.md

 The software requirements process is complete when its objectives and the objectives of the integral processes associated with it are satisfied.
 Guidance for this process includes:

-   a.
-The system functional and interface requirements that are allocated to software should be analyze for ambiguities, inconsistencies and undefined conditions.
+   1. The system functional and interface requirements that are allocated to software should be analyze for ambiguities, inconsistencies and undefined conditions.

-   b.
-Inputs to the software requirements process detected as inadequate or incorrect should be reported as feedback to the input source processes for clarification or correction.
+   2. Inputs to the software requirements process detected as inadequate or incorrect should be reported as feedback to the input source processes for clarification or correction.

-   c.
-Each system requirement that is allocated to software should be specified in the high-level requirements.
+   3. Each system requirement that is allocated to software should be specified in the high-level requirements.

-   d.
-High-level requirements that address system requirements allocated to software to preclude system hazards should be defined.
+   4. High-level requirements that address system requirements allocated to software to preclude system hazards should be defined.

-   e.
-The high-level requirements should conform to the Software Requirements Standards, and be verifiable and consistent.
+   5. The high-level requirements should conform to the Software Requirements Standards, and be verifiable and consistent.

-   f.
-The high-level requirements should be stated in quantitative terms with tolerances where applicable.
+   6. The high-level requirements should be stated in quantitative terms with tolerances where applicable.

-   g.
-The high-level requirements should not describe design or verification detail except for specified and justified design constraints.
+   7. The high-level requirements should not describe design or verification detail except for specified and justified design constraints.

-   h.
-Each system requirement allocated to software should be traceable to one or more software high-level requirements.
+   8. Each system requirement allocated to software should be traceable to one or more software high-level requirements.

-   i.
-Each high-level requirement should be traceable to one or more system requirements, except for derived requirements.
+   9. Each high-level requirement should be traceable to one or more system requirements, except for derived requirements.

-   j.
-Derived high-level requirements should be provided to the system safety assessment process.
+   10. Derived high-level requirements should be provided to the system safety assessment process.

 ## LANGUAGES